Evaluating Your Business In 3 Steps

 - Business travel that’s not essential to running the business

-- One-time expenses that are unlikely to recur after the sale of the business, such as the settlement of a lawsuit
+- One-time expenses that are unlikely to recur after the sale of the business (such as a settlement of a lawsuit)

 Businesses typically sell for somewhere between 1 and 4 times their SDE.
 This is called the “SDE multiple” or “multiplier.”
 Finding the right SDE multiple is really more of an art than a science because it varies based on: